Lab members pic1

 Yan ZhouYan Zhou

-I am a medical student at the University of Colorado School of Medicine, Class of 2026.
+I am a medical student at the University of Colorado School of Medicine, Class of 2027.
 I graduated from the University of California, Los Angeles with a Neuroscience B.S. and a Biomedical Research Minor.
-At UCLA, I spent four years in a neurosurgery lab studying spinal cord neural circuitry and neuromodulation through both basic science and clinical research projects.
+At UCLA, I spent four years in a neurosurgery lab studying spinal cord injury and neuromodulation.

 Past: